pankajsharma2000/splunk-node-webhook/README.md

 5. update config/default.json with your info
 6. run "node index.js"

+The runAScript.sh file needs to copied to: "$SPLUNK_HOME/bin/scripts".
+This is the file that you are going to add in your alert by choosing "Run a script" alert action.
+Also, please note the absolute path in runAScript.sh file to set "NODE_CONFIG_DIR" and to run "node" command.

 You can use webhook.site to test the post to webhooks.